 UC Peer Advisors are upper-classmen students who either volunteer or receive academic credit to help UC students in a variety of ways.
 They see students on a walk-in basis, communicate with UC students via IM and email, and are available in the Rockett Room (Roosevelt #108) when classes are in session for quick questions and advice from 9-11:30am and 1-3pm UC Peer Advisors

 The Rockett Room is located in Room 108 Roosevelt Hall.
 Students are invited to use the computers, review materials about different majors at URI in the major resource binders, and talk with UC Professional and Peer Advisors.
 You needn’t make an appointment.
 Simply sign in and you will be assisted in the order of your arrival.
-The Rockett Room is dedicated to Assistant Dean Emerita Sarah H. Rockett, who for many years advised students and later oversaw academic advising in University College.
+The Rockett Room is dedicated to Assistant Dean Emerita Sarah H. Rockett, who for many years advised students and later oversaw academic advising in University College for Academic Success.
 Dean Rockett continues to work part-time in UC, advising undeclared students and working on various projects.Early Alert, whose services are dedicated to helping students who may be in need.
 For more information, or to make a student referral, please visit their web site at: http://www.uri.edu/earlyalert/

 Requirements differ depending on your major and/or college.
 Once you have accumulated sufficient credits and taken the necessary prerequisite coursework, your advisor will file the paperwork for your transfer.
 This happens after you have earned at least 24 credits, and before you earn 75 credits.